ANU-RSES-Education/EMSC-3002/Lectures/Module-ii-Lecture-1-Structural-Geology-And-Crustal-Deformation.reveal.md

 <--o-->
 ## Who needs Structural Geology?

-**Hydrocarbon and Mineral exploration**
+**Resource and Mineral exploration**

+ - Structures control the migration, trapping and escape of deep fluids (e.g. hydrocarbons, hydrogen, helium)
-Structures control the migration, trapping and escape of hydrocarbon fluids.
-Structural geology is the first stage to any regional geophysical and geochemical surveys aiming at identifying new mineralized provinces.
+ - Structures control the flow of groundwater, stored CO~2~
+ - Structural geology is the first stage to any regional geophysical and geochemical surveys aiming at identifying new mineralized provinces.

 It is also critical for the interpretation of geophysical, geochemical, and geochronological data.
 At the mine camp scale, structural geology guide the mining process.

 <--o-->
 ## Who needs Structural Geology?

-**Geotechnique**
+**Geotechnical Research and Applications**

-Structural geology is at the core of geotechnical site assessment for bridges, dams, tunnels, nuclear reactors, waste disposals etc. Because of the obvious relationship between faults and earthquake, structural geology is that core of earthquake prevention and earthquake seismology.
+Structural geology / tectonics is at the core of geotechnical site assessment for bridges, dams, tunnels, nuclear reactors, waste disposals etc. Because of the obvious relationship between faults and earthquake, structural geology is that core of earthquake prevention and earthquake seismology.

+At the engineering-scale, structural geology guides the construction of underground structures and open excavations / slopes.
+Don't build a dam before understanding the local faults, geological units, and geomorphology.

 <--o-->
 ## Who needs Structural Geology?